hjgode/rdmInject/setup1/README.txt

 ## Installation

 1. Copy the Installation cab file "RDMinjectDLL1.cab" onto the device
+    # For the CK75 use file RDMinjectDLL1_ck75.cab instead! #
 2. Start the mobile file explorer on the device
 3. In mobile file explorer browse to RDMinjectDLL1.cab on the device
 4. Tap on RDMinjectDLL1.cab to start the installation